 In this subsection we present our (mostly) numerical results and conjectures about the monodromy of the roots of $Sp_n(a,\la)$ when $a$ runs along different closed paths in the complement to $\Si_n$ in the $a$-plane.
 We start with the following statement.

-\begin{proposition} For any given $n$, if $|a|\to \infty$ with $\arg a=\phi$ fixed, then the roots of $Sp_n(\la,a)$ divided by $n^{4/3}$ will be asymptotically uniformly distributed on the straight segment $[-\sqrt{a},+\sqrt{a}]$, see Fig.~\ref{figslopes}.
-In particular, if $a$ runs over the circle $R e^{2\pi i t},\; t\in [0,1]$ for any sufficiently large $R,$ then the resulting monodromy of roots of $Sp_n(\la,R)$ (which are all real) is the complete reversing of their order, i.e., the leftmost and the rightmost roots change places, the second from the left and the second from the right change places etc. \end{proposition}
+\begin{proposition} For any given $n$, if $|a|\to \infty$ with $\arg a=\phi$ fixed, then the roots of $Sp_n(a, \la)$ divided by $n^{4/3}$ will be asymptotically uniformly distributed on the straight segment $[-\sqrt{a},+\sqrt{a}]$, see Figure~\ref{figslopes}.
+In particular, if $a$ traverses the circle $R e^{2\pi i t},\; t\in [0,1]$ for any sufficiently large $R,$ then the resulting monodromy of roots of $Sp_n(R,\la )$ (which are all real) is the complete reversing of their order, i.e., the leftmost and the rightmost roots change places, the second from the left and the second from the right change places etc. \end{proposition}